Tilier/404-Page-Test/README.md

 # Test 2:
   It works!
-  I mixed the two up but that is okay!!!!!!
+  Now just trying to display the variable *element*.
 Yeah baby!

   Using Javascript and pathname to get the folder, create unused .txt files so that the folders don't delete themseleves.